dayvvss/dayvvss/README.md

 - 👋 Hi, I’m @dayvvss
-- 👀 I’m interested in UI/UX and developing web applications
+- 👀 I’m interested in machine learning,web apps and architecture
-- 🕸 I have over 2 years experience in web development
+- 🕸 I have over 4 years experience in web app development
-- 🌱 I’m currently learning ,reactJS and nodeJS
-- 💞️ I’m looking to collaborate on App development
-- 📫 How to reach me daviesny@outlook.com

 <!---
 dayvvss/dayvvss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.